TiagoUmemura/react-starter/README.md

 This React template project has the following initial features:

 - react-redux
 - redux-saga
 - socket-middleware, if you want to use socket on your application (socket-io-client)
 - react-testing-library: initial setupTests for unit and page tests, it is configured to bypass only saga.js files but you still can test actions and reducers if you want.
 - styled-components: all the css are placed on styles.js files
 - some generic components like dropdown
 - react-router-dom: initial configuration for routes in the application using history
 - react-toastfy: for generic user feedback
 - redux-persist: persist data on browser, usually used for user authentication so you can persist auth information on browser
+- Theme provider: center all color, font and design system pattern on theme.js using ThemeProvider
+- ESlint configuration (Airbnb)
 - storybook (will be added later)